Elements-Agency/benjaminjyoung/content/artwork/okay/index.md

 alt: The drawing displays a detailed pencil sketch of a human hand with a gentle curvature of the fingers and intricate line work that captures the texture of the skin.
 author: Benjamin J. Young

+progress: Drawn with graphite pencil on printer paper.

 featured: false
 ratio: portrait